cmusatyalab/OpenTPOD/docs/server-guide.md

 $ docker-compose -f docker-compose.prod.yml up
 ```

 The server may take a few mintues to start up, as it builds its React frontend.
-After the server is up, indicated by log message "listening at..", create an administrative account.
+After the server is up, indicated by log message "listening at..", create an administrative account with the following command.

 ```bash
 docker-compose -f docker-compose.prod.yml exec opentpod bash -lc '/opt/conda/envs/opentpod-env/bin/python manage.py createsuperuser'
 ```

-**You can access the website with the admin account at http://<host-or-ip-name>:20000/.**
+Now, you can access the website with the admin account at **http://host-or-ip-name:20000/**.

 ### Debugging Backend inside Containers (Recommended)